Bus transport in Malaysia: Operating companies

 Bus services in Malaysia are primarily operated by private companies, with a few community-based or not-for-profit entities and local authority-affiliated companies also in operation.

 Stage bus

 The largest stage bus operator in Malaysia is the government-owned company Prasarana Malaysia Berhad, which operates a number of stage bus services under the subsidiary of Rapid Bus in several regions such as the Klang Valley, Greater Penang and Kuantan.
-Other major stage bus operators in Malaysia include Causeway Link (mainly in Johor Bahru), PerakTransit and Panorama Melaka.
+Other major stage bus operators in Malaysia include Causeway Link (mainly in Johor Bahru, Melaka and Klang Valley) and PerakTransit.
 The federal government also has established the Interim Stage Bus Support Fund (ISBSF) to help cover the daily operating costs of other stage bus operators, especially in rural areas, who have incurred losses due to unprofitable routes.
 This initiative was created to ensure that small bus companies do not terminate their services and continue to operate in rural areas.